ckoepp/TwitterSearch/README.rst

 Example
 #######

-The library is still in an early stage.
+The library is still in development.
 However, if you would like to use it we prepared a small example about how to play around.

 Everybody knows how much work it is to study at a university.
 So why not take a small shortcut?
 So in this example we assume we would like to find out how to copy a doctorate thesis in Germany.
 Let's have a look what the Twitter users have to say about `Mr Guttenberg <http://www.bbc.co.uk/news/world-europe-12608083>`_.